Eric Robert Rudolph Fast Facts

 May 31, 2003 - Rudolph is captured and arrested in Murphy, North Carolina, by 21-year-old rookie police officer Jeff Postell.

-June 3, 2003 - Rudolph pleads not guilty at an arraignment hearing.
+June 3, 2003 - Pleads not guilty at an arraignment hearing.

-April 8, 2005 - Rudolph agrees to plead guilty to all charges against him in exchange for life sentences with no possibility of parole.
+April 8, 2005 - Agrees to plead guilty to all charges against him in exchange for life sentences with no possibility of parole.

 April 13, 2005 - Pleads guilty to the Birmingham, Alabama abortion clinic bombing.